Tag Archives: article

 Every system is built by people influenced by their own era.
 Carson warns that we can become “children of our age” without knowing it.

-• The Warning: If we treat a 17th-century or 20th-century confession as the final, perfect map of truth, we may fail to see where our specific culture has blinded us to certain biblical emphases (like social justice, or the role of the Holy Spirit).
+• The Warning: If we treat a 17th-century or 20th-century confession as the final, perfect map of truth, we may fail to see how our specific culture blinds us to certain biblical emphases (such as social justice or the role of the Holy Spirit).

 The “Carson Solution”: A Two-Way Street